Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 Babies with gastroschisis usually do not have other related birth defects.

-A gastroschisis can be seen when the baby is born.
+A gastroschisis is usually seen during a prenatal ultrasound.
+It can also be seen when the baby is born.
 There is a hole in the abdominal wall.
 The small intestine is often outside the abdomen near the umbilical cord.
 Other organs that may also be seen are the large intestine, stomach, or gallbladder.

-If the intestine is damaged, the baby will have problems absorbing food.
+Usually the intestine is irritated by the exposure to amniotic fluid.The baby may have problems absorbing food.

 Exams and Tests